tinode/chat/docs/drafty.md

 ```
  * `mime`: data type, such as 'video/webm'.
  * `val`: optional in-band video data: base64-encoded video bits, usually not present (null).
- * `ref`: optional reference to out-of-band video data.
+ * `ref`: optional reference to an out-of-band video data.
 Either `val` or `ref` must be present.
- * `preview`: optional screen from the video as a reference to an image or base64-encoded image bits.
+ * `preview`: optional base64-encoded screencapture (image) from the video.
+ * `preref`: optional reference to an out-of-band screencapture (image) from the video.
+ * `premime`: optional data type of the screencapture image; if missing should be assumed to be 'image/jpeg'.
  * `width`, `height`: linear dimensions of the video in pixels.
  * `duration`: duration of the video in milliseconds.
  * `name`: optional name of the original file.